Ceralor/telegram-azure-transcribe-bot/README.md

 ## Configure

+You'll need a free (or paid) Azure account with a Speech Services resource.
+You can visit the [Azure Speech Services page](https://azure.microsoft.com/en-us/products/ai-services/ai-speech) to get started.
+Make sure to select Free Plan when creating the resource and NOT the pay-as-you-go option.

 Configure .env file with the following:
  - TELEGRAM_BOT_TOKEN: Token provided by botfather
  - TELEGRAM_BOT_ALLOWED_CHAT_IDS: optional comma-separated list of chat IDs that may use this bot